Dr. Sharon A. Kerrick

 Dean • 502.272.7443 • firstname.lastname@example.org

 Dr. Kerrick is the dean at Bellarmine University’s Rubel School of Business.
-She was formerly the associate director of the Forcht Entrepreneurship Center at UofL’s College of Business for 14 years where she taught / co-lead the top-ranked Entrepreneurship MBA program and Entrepreneurship minor, a degree she created in 2008.
-She also created VetStart in 2012, a community program to help military veterans launch businesses.
+She was formerly the associate director of the Forcht Entrepreneurship Center at UofL’s College of Business for over 14 years where she taught / co-lead the top-ranked Entrepreneurship MBA program and Entrepreneurship minor, a degree she created in 2008.
+She founded VetStart in 2012, a community program to help military veterans launch businesses.
 Her research is in teaching entrepreneurship, e-learning and financial literacy and has been referenced by Forbes.
-Prior to joining academia, she was one of the founders/co-owners of a technology firm that grew to over 300 full-time staff and was in business for nearly 20 years.
-Dr. Kerrick has received numerous awards including SBA’s Veterans Small Business Advocate of the Year, Business First’s 40 Under 40, Greater Louisville Inc. Technologist of the Year, Women 4 Women Leadership Award, and was a National Association of Women Business Owner’s finalist and the recipient of UofL’s prestigious campus wide Paul Weber Award for Excellence in Teaching.
-Career highlights include accompanying two Entrepreneurship MBA business plan teams, after winning global business plan competitions with awards of over $1.1M, to ring the bell at NASDAQ.
+Prior to joining academia, she was one of the founders/co-owners of a technology firm that grew to over 300 full-time staff and was in business for 20 years.
+Dr. Kerrick has received numerous awards including SBA’s Veterans Small Business Advocate of the Year, Business First’s 40 Under 40 as well as Business First’s Hall of Fame 2017 recipient, Greater Louisville Inc. Technologist of the Year, Women 4 Women Leadership Award, and was a National Association of Women Business Owner’s finalist and NAWBO Kentucky Hall of Fame recipient.
+In 2018, Today’s Woman magazine named her as “Most Admired Woman in Education”.
+She received numerous awards at U of L including the prestigious campus wide Paul Weber Award for Excellence in Teaching as well as annual “faculty favorite” awards.
+She is an accredited Enterprise Angel investor.
+Career highlights include coaching/mentoring many business startups as well as accompanying two Entrepreneurship MBA business plan teams, after winning global business plan competitions with awards of over $1.1M, to ring the bell at NASDAQ.

 Dr. Francis E. Raymond